project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 - |-,+>
 - |-,->

-So, 2 TSS is actually a 4 state system.
+We can see that 2 TSS is actually a 4 state system.
 Mathematically these 4 states can be represented as vectors of length 4 using the following basis:

 $$
 |+, +> = \begin{bmatrix}